glaciation-heu/DELL-UC/README.md

 * Robot navigates a manufacturing site, using Computer Vision tools (YOLO) to generate object detection results
 * YOLO results (JSON files) are streamed into GLACIATION platform, more specifically, Apache NiFi data flow management tool running on the platform
-* Apache NiFi has a HTTPListening component to take the input and store the results into DKG
+* Apache NiFi has a ```HTTPListening``` component to take the input and store the results into DKG
 * **Example Workload**: Construct images labeled with detected humans from stored results in DKG for manual evaluation
+* UC2 data/graphs stored in DKG needs to start with ```https://glaciation-project.eu/uc/2/```, so that it is not removed from DKG during periodical clean-up of DKG